An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 toggle caption

-The Twam neighborhood of Gaza lays in ruins as residents try to pick up the pieces on Jan.
+The Twam neighborhood of Gaza lies in ruins as residents try to pick up the pieces on Jan.
 19, 2009.
 A tenuous cease-fire held that day in Gaza, where Palestinians dug out from the rubble.

 David Gilkey/NPR